jauhien/g-sorcery/docs/developer_instructions.rst

 Also you should write an executable that calls g-sorcery and some configs.

-To have better understanding you can look at gs-elpa and gs-ctan backends available in g-sorcery repository.
+To have better understanding you can look at gs-elpa, gs-ctan and gs-pypi backends available in g-sorcery repository.
+Also available tests could be usefull.